ElCapitanHaddock/whiskersbot/README.md

     @Ohtred counter [interval 1-50] to set the change in # of users online in order to update the counter

     @Ohtred alert [severity 1-4] to alert mods to an altercation

+    @Ohtred report_time [number 10+] to set the amount of time a user gets muted for a report

 Approved Roles
     @Ohtred propose [text] to send a proposal to the modvoting channel